Bob Bryan

-Robert Charles Bryan (born April 29, 1978) is an American former doubles world No. 1 tennis player.
-He has won twenty-three Grand Slam titles: 16 in men's doubles and 7 in mixed doubles.
-He turned professional in 1998.
-With his twin brother Mike, he was the world No. 1 doubles player for several years, first achieving the top ranking in September 2003.
-The brothers were named ATP Team of the Decade for 2000–2009.
-The brothers became the second men's doubles team to complete the Career Golden Slam at the 2012 Summer Olympics.
+Robert Charles Bryan (born April 29, 1978) is an American former professional tennis player.
+Widely regarded as one of the greatest doubles tennis players of all time, Bryan was ranked as the world No. 1 in men's doubles for 438 weeks (second-most of all time), and finished as the year-end No. 1 eight times.
+Bryan won 126 ATP Tour-level doubles titles, including 23 majors: 16 in men's doubles and seven in mixed doubles.
+Alongside his twin brother Mike, the Bryan brothers were one of the most successful doubles partnerships in tennis history.
+The pair were named the ATP Team of the Decade for the 2000s.
+They became the second men's doubles team to complete the career Golden Slam at the 2012 London Olympics.